-Our Residential, Treatment Foster Care, Home Based services all have orientation that is unique to their programming.
+Our Residential, Treatment Foster Care, Home Based and Teen Group Home all have orientation that is unique to their programming.

 Program Specific Descriptions

 Residential Treatment Program

 AK Child & Family Residential Treatment is here to assist youth with emotional and behavioral diagnoses who need a highly structured environment and 24-hour supervision.